 Beetroot – Cylindra

 Beetroot – Cylindra is a delicious and very high yielding cylindrical shaped beetroot.
-Can become quite large and yet remains tender.
+It can become quite large and yet remains tender.
 Ideal for pickling.

 Sow directly outside in a well prepared seed bed in shallow drills (1.5cm deep) from mid April until June.